Code of Conduct

 Initial (Building-level) Procedure

 Whenever a complaint of bullying is received by a staff member, whether verbal or written, it should be reported to the principal or their designee within one (1) school day of receiving or witnessing the incident; within two (2) school days of verbally reporting the incident, the staff member must file a written report with the principal or their designee.
-Except in the case of severe or criminal conduct, the principal, the principal’s designee or the Dignity Act Coordinator (DAC) shall make all reasonable efforts to resolve complaints at the school level.
+Except in the case of severe or criminal conduct, the principal, the principal’s designee or the Dignity Act Coordinator (DAC) will make all reasonable efforts to resolve complaints at the school level.
 The goal of the investigative process is to promptly address incidents of harassment, bullying and/or discrimination, and to end the bullying, prevent future incidents, ensure the safety of the target and obtain a prompt and equitable resolution to a complaint.

 As soon as possible, but no later than three school days following receipt of a complaint, the principal, the principal’s designee or the Dignity Act Coordinator (DAC) will begin an investigation of the complaint by: